 This one sounds obvious, but it’s often one of the hardest things to do.
 Life gets in the way and before you know it, you’ve spent a whole month getting stuff done but not really spending any true quality time with the people who matter most.
 Living your retirement dream now often comes in the form of just slowing down for a moment—realizing that although the laundry list of stuff to buy, deadlines to meet, and things to do is important, so is connecting with and learning from those around you.

 The great news is that you don’t have to wait until retirement.
 You can start setting aside time every week to check in with your loved ones and find meaningful ways to connect.
 You might just find that in doing so, your to-do list becomes a little lighter and maybe even easier to accomplish.

 Are you surprised to learn that some of your retirement goals can be accomplished sooner rather than later?
 It’s not too late to start preparing for the retirement of your dreams.
 By implementing some of these action steps, you will be well on your way to reaching your financial goals.

 We at Dorsey Wealth Management are here to celebrate your successes and help you conquer challenges so you can start living your retirement dream in style now.
-If you’re currently a client, you can reach us at (310) 370-7776 or email@example.com to discuss how we can structure your financial plan so you’re on track to reach your retirement goals.
-If you are not a client and would like to learn more about what “retiring in style” could look like for you, schedule a free introductory 30-minute phone call to get started today!
+If you’re currently a client, you can reach us at (310) 370-7776 or firstname.lastname@example.org to discuss how we can structure your financial plan so you’re on track to reach your retirement goals.
+If you are not a client and would like to learn more about what “retiring to a life you love” could look like for you, schedule a free introductory 30-minute phone call to get started today!